tiredofit/docker-kopano-core/README.md

 https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion), or [Traefik](https://github.com/tiredofit/docker-traefik) (preferred)
 in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.

-You will also need an external MySQL/MariaDB Container
+You will also need an external MySQL/MariaDB Container.

 # Installation